 As your business and website grows, you may want to consider managed WordPress hosting from WP Engine or Flywheel.
 (Managed WordPress hosting is where all technical aspects of running WordPress is managed by the host.
 This includes security, speed, WordPress updates, daily backups, website uptime, and scalability.)

-As your email list grows and you want more flexibility and capability with your email marketing provider, you'll want to switch to Active Campaign or ConvertKit.
+As your email list grows and you want more flexibility and capability with your email marketing provider, you may want to switch to Active Campaign or ConvertKit.
 Both are designed to handle complex email automations and offer features like data driven segmentation, split testing, personalisation and more.

 If you require a blend of email automation software with a sales and CRM system, get ActiveCampaign.
 If you don't need your email software to sync with a CRM or other sales tools, get Convertkit.